SoftSimu/SymPhas/README.md

 > *Since SymPhas is supported purely by academic funding, we kindly ask you cite
 > our paper:*
 >
-> - "SymPhas—General purpose software for phase-field, phase-field crystal and reaction-diffusion simulations", Steven A. Silber and Mikko Karttunen, submitted
+> - "SymPhasâ€”General purpose software for phase-field, phase-field crystal and reaction-diffusion simulations", Steven A. Silber and Mikko Karttunen, submitted

 While our goal is to continue expanding and improving SymPhas to enhance its usefulness for the research community, our resources are limited.
 We welcome any support such as